- What device types are appropriate for the Safety and Performance Based Pathway?

 - Orthopedic Non-Spinal Metallic Bone Screws and Washers

 - Conventional Foley Catheters

-The FDA will continue to issue draft and final guidance(s) to apply this Safety and Performance Based Pathway to additional types of devices with corresponding FDA-identified performance criteria.
+The FDA will continue to issue guidance(s) to apply this Safety and Performance Based Pathway to additional types of devices with corresponding FDA-identified performance criteria.
 Industry may suggest device types for which the FDA should consider identifying performance criteria.
 For example, industry may suggest devices for which there are comprehensive FDA-recognized consensus standards.
 We encourage industry and other stakeholders to submit evidence-based suggestions on what the performance criteria should be for eligible device types.
 Input can be provided using the docket number FDA-2018-D-1387 at www.regulations.gov.

 The amount and type of information necessary to support a finding of substantial equivalence under the Safety and Performance Based Pathway will depend on the underlying source for the performance criteria and testing methods.
 Table 1 and the Appendix within the Safety and Performance Based Pathway guidance summarize the types of information that should be included in a submission based on the submitter's approach.
 Submitters should also refer to relevant device-specific Safety and Performance Based Pathway guidance for more information.
 The FDA recommends submitters clearly state in their 510(k) cover letter that their submission is intended for the Safety and Performance Based Pathway.